GrierPhillips/new_machine_setup/spark_windows_setup.md

 # Spark on Windows Server 2016

-The following are a set of steps taken in order to setup Spark on a fresh installation of Windows Server 2016
+The following are a set of steps taken in order to setup Spark on a fresh installation of Windows Server 2016.
+Note that this installation will not enable HiveContext, but the alternative SqlContext will be available.

 ## Download and Extract Spark
 Download latest release of spark from [apache](spark.apache.org/downloads.html).